How to Create and Sell AI Prompt Packs

 - Coaching and education: Lesson plans, client intake questions, coaching frameworks

-Step 2: Write and Test Your Prompts
+Step 2: Write and test your prompts

 - Test every prompt yourself before including it — only include prompts that actually work

-- Include example outputs alongside each prompt where possible — it builds trust
+- Include example outputs alongside each prompt where possible — it builds trust fast

 - Group prompts into themed categories for easy navigation